 This fee is considered an “Other Required Fee.”
-It is assessed in the Fall and Spring semesters to all undergraduate students in the Trulaske College of Business except those admitted into the 150 Hour Accountancy Program (these students are assessed the Accountancy Program Fee).
-The fee is $208.50 per semester as of the Fall 2020/Spring 2021 academic year.
+It is charged in full at the time of transfer and in the Fall, Spring semesters to all undergraduate students in the Trulaske College of Business except those admitted into the 150 Hour Accountancy Program (these students are assessed the Accountancy Program Fee).
+The fee is $228.70 per semester as of the Fall 2022/Spring 2023 academic year.
 For more information about fee amounts, see the Cashier's website.

 Professional development programs supported by the fee

 Students in the Trulaske College of Business graduate ready to begin rewarding careers in business with support from Business Career Services (BCS).
 BCS offers student services including:

 - Individual resume and cover letter critiques

 - Workshops on career topics